danireneesch/scales-and-tales-reptiles/README.md

 # scales-and-tales-reptiles
 A small GUI project written for my software development course

-Allows reptile rescue to upload pets available for adoption and manage supply inventory
+Allows reptile rescue to manage inventories of adoptable reptiles and pet supplies